canadaluke888/ttb2/README.md

 - Rows are fetched in small windows and rendered incrementally to keep memory and latency stable.
 - On Windows terminals, flicker is minimized by double‑buffered updates and scanning only visible rows for column widths.

-## Exports
+## Workspace & Exports
+- A project workspace lives in `workspace/session.ttbx` by default.
+The file is created automatically and updated whenever autosave triggers or you press `Ctrl+S`.
-Use the Save menu to write the current table as CSV or XLSX.
-Both formats are produced natively.
+- Use the Export menu to write the current data as:
+  - `.ttbl` – a single-table snapshot
+  - `.ttbx` – a project/workbook bundle
+  - `.csv` or `.xlsx`

 ## CI
 GitHub Actions installs build deps and runs a simple `make`; build logs are visible in the job output.